lstrojny/homebridge-ble-thermobeacon/README.md

       "debug": "<boolean>",

-      // Publish button press as lock
+      // Publish all button press states as locks
       //
-      // Publish button pressed state as a lock.
-Pressed button is presented as
+      // Pressed button is presented as unlocked, otherwise locked.
+Can help identify
-      // unlocked, otherwise locked.
-Can help identify the beacon "buttonAsLock": "<boolean>",
+      // the beacon
+      "buttonAsLock": "<boolean>",